How to choose the best trekking company

 - Does the company use a Portable Altitude Chamber (PAC) or oxygen on its tours?
 If so, ensure that the trek leader’s training is up to date by asking when they completed the Wilderness First Aid refresher course.
 When on tour, you should ask if the trek leader knows how to operate such equipment properly before it is used, as misuse can lead to more harm than good.

 - Consider the background of the founders of the company.
 Do they have experience as trip leaders and a passion for the outdoors?
-If so, they may be more dedicated to ensuring the best experience for you than someone who is in the business to make money.
+If so, they may be more dedicated to ensuring the best experience for you than someone in the business to make money.